andrewufrank/dainoSite/Blog/b070crossref.md

 Unfortunately, latex sees this and produces `\href{/BookExample/01part/01_1_chapter.html\#focus2}{html chapter1 focus2}` which points to the html and not the pdf output.
 If no extension is set, then pandoc completes with  `pdf`.
 But then, pandoc when producing the html does not correspond.

-for latex: and see for html [html chapter1 focus2](/BookExample/01part/01_1_chapter#focus2) points in the pdf to another pdf file.
+for latex: and see for html [html chapter1 focus2](/BookExample/01part/01_1_chapter#focus2) points in the pdf to another pdf file. (but not in html)

-with the extension, points in html to the pdf file and see for html [html chapter1 focus2](/BookExample/01part/01_1_chapter.pdf#focus2)
+works for pdf and html (to point to pdf file, not a particular position in the file) with the extension, points in html to the pdf file and see for html [html chapter1 focus2](/BookExample/01part/01_1_chapter.pdf#focus2)

 # Referencing in books and booklets PDDF